esszed/Todo-list-fs/README.md

-# Todo-list-fs v1
+# Todo-list-fs v2
-Version one of Todo list project from fullstack dev course with some extra functionality
+Version Two of Todo list project from fullstack dev course with some extra functionality.

+Build with node and mongoDB

+Extra functionality:
+- adding, removing and switching betwen lists
+- crossing tasks without deleting them
-Works on single page with ability to add and remove lists
+- Works on single page

-There is no database implemented in v1

 App can be started by running npm run dev script in console